-The following goals above align with the College's value of equity and diversity.
-Implementing PAT as part of our norm of operations will support the value of equity and diversity because we will better understand the amount of students we're actually serving.
+Our goals align with the College's value of equity and diversity.
+Implementing PAT (or a type of effective tracking system) as part of our operations will support the value of equity and diversity because we will better understand the diversity of students we're actually serving.
 Our department strives for inclusiveness and would like to implement this system as a platform to gain knowledge about our students such as age groups, race and additional services they would like us to offer.
-We will be able to serve our students more efficiently and break the barrier of students not being able to access our services.
+We will be able to meet the needs of our students and serve our students more efficiently while decreasing identified barriers students might face attempting to access our services.
+Untimely, we want to engage with every student and assist in meeting their needs.